 It more likely that the Band in its early stages is linked to sleeves style and attachment.Tudor gowns change shape in the early decades of the 16thc and it’s During this time the white band appears and perhaps may have covered not just the side lacing of the new style gowns but also have covered the attachment lacing for the sleeves or to cover pins and protect the gown from any pins etc used to attach the gowns sleeves.This function would hold good even for back lacing gowns as tie on sleeves would still need covering

-Though I cant figure out if this was the case how the sleeves attached as theres clearly no lacing holes in the Jane seymour portrait and they could only have attached to the layer under billiment layer and so be hidden by the billiments as above and in later portraits such as the master John Portrait of Mary Tudor
+Though I confess if this is the case I cant figure out how the sleeves attached as theres clearly no lacing holes in the Jane seymour portrait .The sleeves could only have attached to a layer under jewelled neckline billiment layer and so be hidden by the billiments as above and in later portraits such as the master John Portrait of Mary Tudor

-Perhaps instead the tight top part of the sleeve was a laced closed sleeve that devloped from tie /pin on sleeves
+Perhaps instead the tight top part of the sleeve was closed laced sleeve that devloped from tie /pin on sleeves